contoso48/az-eu-data-boundary-config/README.md

 Step 2: Create a local user in the new tenant.
  - Assign them "global administrator"  (may be optional)
  - Find out your new user's ObjectId
+ - BTW - alternative ways such as a Service Principal are OK to, but use a "User" for simplicity

 Step 3: Assign them "Access Management for all subscriptions" permission
  - Log in a new Azure Portal session with the new user